ZachL1/SIND/README.md

-# SIND: Scene-Invariant Distribution Learning for Generalizable Image Quality Assessment [TCSVT]
+# SIND: Scene-Invariant Distribution Learning for Generalizable Image Quality Assessment

-This repository contains the official implementation of the paper "SIND: Scene-Invariant Distribution Learning for Generalizable Image Quality Assessment".
+This repository contains the official implementation of the paper "SIND: Scene-Invariant Distribution Learning for Generalizable Image Quality Assessment, TCSVT2025".

 ## Introduction